English as a Second Language (ESL)

 Pair work, group work, oral presentations and computer-based language learning activities are part of the curriculum.
 ESL teachers design the program to move as quickly as it can, and as slowly as it needs to.
 Our goal is for the students to become effective communicators in diverse English-speaking contexts, and to develop sufficient proficiency to accomplish a wide variety of social and academic tasks in English.
 We have succeeded when the students are ready to find success alongside native English speakers in mainstream academic subjects.

 The ESL faculty’s creativity is reflected in the variety of meaningful activities offered in the ESL classroom.
-On any given day, a visitor may see students drawing cave paintings with charcoal, sitting in a circle and belting out Beatles songs into a microphone, playing tarot cards, debating the pros and cons of censorship, or presenting an illustrated poster of the Greek goddess Athena.
+On any given day you’ll see students engaged in real world situations, learning how to engage and enjoy the art of conversation.
+Students are often found enjoying each other discussing hot topics.
 Field trips and other activities expose the students to the history and cultural richness of the United States.
 They may carve jack-o’-lanterns on Halloween, soften deer hide in a longhouse in an American Indian museum, participate in a local Civil War reenactment, learn to make maple syrup in an authentic sugaring shack, or take pictures of each other in front of the Statue of Liberty.

 International students also teach the student body about their own home countries.
 Marvelwood appreciates and celebrates the linguistic and cultural diversity of its international population through activities such as international dinners, field trip meals at ethnic restaurants, and the sharing of cultures through music and art.